 We arrived miserable and defeated from slogging through the mud and rain (although it wasn’t raining when we started the hike, the further up you go, the rainier it gets – cloud forests will do that).
 Acaime is a neat little house in the hills, run by the reserve that maintains the Valle de Cocora hike.
 Here, you pay 5.000 COP ($1.66 USD) and you’re treated to hot chocolate, coffee, or tea.
 They also have water, a bathroom, and food (limited supply…we didn’t get any.
 I almost cried).
 Around the property are a bunch of hummingbirds for you to enjoy.
 There’s even a pet coati (closely related to a raccoon but approximately 40 times cuter)!
 It’s a nice reprieve from the mud, sweat, blood, and tears of the cloud forest.

 Lia and I have this thing (kind of like a curse, or just a shared character flaw) where we always start hikes too late, don’t give ourselves enough time to finish them, and end up scrambling to get back before dark – or in this case, before the last Willy leaves for Salento (6pm).
 To make matters worse, we had run out of water, which is a death nell for Lia – she drinks water like a dehydrated camel whenever she hikes.
-So when we finally arrived at last at Acaime, we could barely talk – much less in Spanish – but we flomped down on a bench and after a mug of hot chocolate, we felt much better and were able to discuss our game plan.
+So when we finally arrived at last at Acaime, we could barely talk – much less in Spanish.
+We breathlessly flomped down on a bench and after a mug of watery hot chocolate, we felt much better and were able to discuss our game plan.

 Finishing the Valle de Cocora Hike … Sort of